-Table 11: Contribution of Building Block 9 to the six areas of intervention
+Table 11 Contribution of Building Block 9 to the six areas of intervention

 2.1.2.10.
-Building block 10: Enablers (skills, digitisation) for clean steel development
+Building block 10: Drivers and Enablers (10a: digitalisation, 10b: skills) for clean steel development

 The transition of steel production to low carbon technologies corresponds to a revolution for most major technical and organisational processes.
-There is a strong need for enablers to plan and handle such revolution and to make the sustainable steel production possible under the terms of the new technical and organisational boundary conditions along and around the steel production chains.
+There is a strong need for drivers and enablers to plan and handle such revolution and to make the sustainable steel production possible under the terms of the new technical and organisational boundary conditions along and around the steel production chains.
+This building block tackles Art.
+10a of the RFCS Decision 2021/1094, indicating that proposals are expected to demonstrate digitalization technologies and approaches and support developing and disseminating competencies to keep pace with new near-zero-carbon steel production processes and to reflect the principle of lifelong learning ensuring that the workforce has the right skills to foster, implement and use new solutions at the workplace.